What do you want to do today?

 What we expect:

 We ask that you display our “Racks supplied by” banner; give us a mention in your social media programme for the event; and it would be deluxe to have our logo displayed in your posters and website.

 What we need to know:

 Use our contact page to request the bike racks, and well let you know if they’re available.
-Booking in advance is a good thing, they are booked nearly every weekend year round.

 Donate bike(s) THANK YOU!

 We have a need in our back yard.
-Your bike will stay in the city or it’s surrounding area to help those in need.
-The $2.00 entrance fee we collect goes to the group fixing these bikes.
+Your bike will stay in the city or its surrounding area to help those in need.
+The $2.00 entrance fee we collect goes to the group fixing these donated bikes.
 We also have a bin for collection of parts to stock the shelves for great local non-profits that re-build bikes within your community.

 Know more - FAQ